ClaudiaValverde/quora-challenge/README.md

 # NLP project 1: Quora Question Pairs Challenge

 Goal of the [challenge](https://www.kaggle.com/c/quora-question-pairs):
 Tackle this natural language processing problem by applying advanced techniques to classify whether question pairs are duplicates or not.
+Report on: https://www.overleaf.com/9513681351wbrhnzwnhbbk#a256e9

 # Collaborators:
 - Alba